 Temperatures in Egypt can reach well over 100°F in the summertime and the sun is relentless for much of the year in the desert.
 Long, loose-fitting dresses will keep you cool while also keeping you covered up.
 KOH KOH has several pretty dresses and jumpsuits that are modest but flattering and won’t break the bank.

-Pack at least 4 different dresses so that you don’t have to worry about finding a laundry service during your vacation.
+Pack at least four different comfortable, loose-fitting dresses so that you don’t have to worry about finding a laundry service during your vacation.
+Keep in mind that the men in Egypt are VERY forward so you’re best off not showing a lot of skin.

 Don’t forget a pair of nylons to keep your legs warm if you want to wear a dress out in the evenings.

-No matter what time of year you visit Egypt, you’ll want to bring a sweater with you, just in case.
+No matter what time of year you visit Egypt, you’ll want to pack a sweater, just in case.
 Either for chilly evenings or extra cover, you’re bound to use it during your trip.
 Choose one that is modest, lightweight, and not super bulky as it will take up a lot of room in your bag.
-This one is perfect to throw on with anything.

-The streets of Egypt can be incredibly uneven and dusty so if you wear flipflops you’re likely to have very dirty feet at the end of the day.
-Or take a tumble.
-These Qupid ankle boots are perfect to keep your feet covered but are flat and sturdy enough to endure a lot of walking.
+The streets of Egypt can be incredibly uneven and dusty, so if you wear flip-flops you’re likely to have very dirty feet at the end of the day.
+And you’ll want to pack a few pairs of shoes for Egypt because you’ll be doing a lot of walking.

 Pack one pair of boots to wear with dresses and one pair of casual shoes for days of long walking.
-Better to stay away from white shoes, the probably won’t be the same when you get back home.
+Better to stay away from white shoes because it’s pretty dusty in Egypt so they won’t be the same when you get back home.

 - Gym clothes and shoes if your hotel has an exercise facility